hbldh/bleak/docs/api/scanner.rst

 Getting discovered devices and advertisement data
 -------------------------------------------------

-If you aren't using the "easy" class methods, there are two ways to get the discovered devices and advertisement data.
+If you aren't using the "easy" class methods, there are three ways to get the discovered devices and advertisement data.

 For event-driven programming, you can provide a ``detection_callback`` callback to the :class:`BleakScanner` constructor.
 This will be called back each time and advertisement is received.

+Alternatively, you can utilize the asynchronous iterator to iterate over advertisements as they are received.
+The method below returns an async iterator that yields the same tuples as otherwise provided to ``detection_callback``.

+.. automethod:: bleak.BleakScanner.advertisement_data

 Otherwise, you can use one of the properties below after scanning has stopped.